The Regulatory Reform (Fire Safety) Order 2005 is the law that covers general fire safety in England and Wales.

 The BAFE SP205 Scheme requires organisations to implement a documented management system (DMS).

 The British Standards Institution (BSI) is a service organisation that produces standards across a wide variety of industry sectors.
 Its codes of practice and specifications cover management and technical subjects ranging from business continuity management to quality requirements.

-The register is only open to those health and safety consultants who have met certain standards within their professional bodies.
+The register is only open to those health and safety consultants who have met specific standards within their professional bodies.

 Members of The Fire Protection Association which is the UK's national fire safety organisation.

 An industry standard for fire safety companies.
 It sets out criteria and requirements for not only the competency of those carrying out the risk assessments but the competency of those who review and 'sign off' the reports before they are issued.

 The Institute of Fire Prevention Officers (IFPO) maintain high professional standards amongst members.

 The Institute of Fire Safety Managers is a professional body of highly respected individuals and companies who all share the same objective.

 The IFE assesses knowledge of fire and professional experience, awarding internationally recognised membership grades and fire-related qualifications.

 Banks, convention centers, forums, garages, hotels, nightclubs, markets, high-rise buildings, shops, shopping malls, supermarkets, warehouses and restaurants.